SajedurRahmanFiad/PyDataman/README.md

     if not data.exists("count"):  # Create a variable if it doesn't exist data.save("count", 0)

-    count = data.read_int("count")  # This will read the value of count and store in count variable count = count + 1
+    count = data.read("count")  # This will read the value of count and store in count variable count = count + 1

     data.save("count", count)  # This will store the variable count with the value of count